RLeclair/iot-operations-sdks/go/protocol/API.md

     // The message payload.
     Payload T

     // The ID of the calling MQTT client.
+This field is optional and should
+    // be treated as purely informational; a required client ID (especially
+    // for auth purposes) should be included in the topic.
     ClientID string

     // The data that identifies a single unique request.
+This field is
+    // optional for telemetry.
     CorrelationData string

     // The timestamp of when the message was sent.
+This field is optional
+    // and will be set to the zero value if unsent.
     Timestamp hlc.HybridLogicalClock

-    // All topic tokens resolved from the incoming topic.
+    // Any topic tokens resolved from the incoming topic.
     TopicTokens map[string]string

     // Any user-provided metadata values.